6 Stunning Mother's Day Flowers That Hold a Special Meaning

 Roses are one of the most commonly purchased flowers in any bouquet because they symbolize love.
 But this year, Palomares suggests choosing a specific color to symbolize a deeper appreciation.
 Hot pink roses are a no-brainer for Mother’s Day because they represent strength, femininity, and gratitude.
 If you’re thinking of getting her a rose bush instead of a bouquet, Knock Out roses and Snowdrift roses are the easiest roses to grow.

-Tulips are one of the most revered spring flowers.
+Tulips are one of the most revered early spring flowers.
 Like roses, each color of tulip has a different meaning.
 Red tulips represent love, white tulips symbolize forgiveness, and purple tulips are a symbol of royalty—which means purple is an obvious choice if your mom is the queen of the house.

 Hydrangeas are a fan-favorite spring flower and are often said to represent gratitude, but each color variety carries a slightly different meaning.
 Give mom a vase full of pink hydrangeas to symbolize your love and sincerity, or opt for purple hydrangeas to show abundance and understanding.
 If you or mom are passionate about gardening, try planting your own hydrangea bush.
 Planting hydrangeas in the right spot will keep the plants looking pretty all year.